muratkeremozcan/cctdd/ch05-InputDetail/InputDetail.md

 <br />

 We decided to add support for two variants of the component; one for writable fields, and the other for readonly fields.
-We added new test verifying that a readonly field should not be modified (Red 4).
+We added a new test verifying that a readonly field should not be modified (Red 4).

-As in the preivous cycles, we added the readOnly type, the argument to the component, and the attribute with a matching prop (Green 4).
+As in the previous cycles, we added the readOnly type, the argument to the component, and the attribute with a matching prop (Green 4).

 <br />

 Finally, we wanted an `onChange` prop for the field.
-We added a test checking that the `onChange` event is called while mofidying the field (Red 5).
+We added a test checking that the `onChange` event is called while modifying the field (Red 5).

 We added the type for the new prop, the argument to the component, and the attribute with a matching prop (Green 5).

 We enhanced the test to check for a specific number of `onChange` calls (Refactor 5).

+## Takeaways

+* When adding a prop to the component test:

+  1. Add the prop to the component types.

+  2. Add it to the arguments or the component.

+  3. Use the prop in the component.

+* A  `div` wrapping a `label` and an `input` is a usual pattern to create form fields. `input type="text"` makes an `input` a text input, `label htmlFor={someValue}` links the `label` and `input` tags.